lbarqueira/lbarqueira.github.io/README.md

 ### Dev:

-- favicon
+- favicon - TO BE DONE!
-- google analytics
+- google analytics - DONE!
-- SEO
+- SEO - DONE!

 ### Write a series on Leadership & Management